 Our Work in Action

-Applying Lessons Learned to Today's Climate and Health Challenges
+Applying Lessons Learned to Today's Extreme Weather and Health Challenges

 When public health challenges arise, the CDC Foundation is poised to act quickly, support the development of national strategies, bolster local preparedness activities and bring together a diverse set of partners for meaningful change.